Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

-At higher redshifts \citep{AmorinGPkin} find broad components in in their entire sample of six GP galaxies at redshifts of $z=0.1-0.3$ in different emission lines.
-They associate these components with stellar winds or the expansion of supernova remnants and exclude possibilities such as turbulent mixing layers as those would not occur across the entire galaxy and are usually only observed in the Balmer lines but not in forbidden lines (as it is also the case in our FLAMES sample).
-Their components are somewhat broader with typical FWHM of 100--250 km\,s$^{-1}$ and full width zero intensities of $>$650\,km\,s$^{-1}$.
-IFU spectra of z$\sim$0.2 GPs \citep{Lofthouse17} also show evidence for a broad component with FWHM $>$ 200~km\,s$^{-1}$ but at lower significance than the sample of \cite{AmorinGPkin}.
-GPs are considered extremely young and very compact starbursts with a large number of WR stars, which could explain the larger kinetic energy observed in the outflowing gas.
-GPs also show outflows in UV rest frame absorption lines and many are Lyman Alpha Emitters with double-peaked Ly$\alpha$ profiles, making them good analogues for high redshift galaxies responsible for the escape of Ly$\alpha$ photons \citep[see e.g.][]{Henry15, Yang17}.
-Broad-narrow line profiles have also been detected in massive star-forming galaxies at z$\sim$2 in the SINS survey \citep[see e.g.][]{Genzel11, Newman12, Davies19}.
-There the usually blue-shifted broad profiles are associated with the brightest regions/clusters in their hosts and attributed to powerful winds in which the outflow rate can even supersede the SFR, hence quenching its own SF rather efficiently
+At higher redshifts \cite{AmorinGPkin} find broad components in six GP galaxies at $z=0.1-0.3$ but with higher width than in our sample ($\sigma$ of 50--110 km\,s$^{-1}$, full width zero intensities $>$650\,km\,s$^{-1}$).
+They associate these components with stellar winds or supernova remnants and exclude turbulent mixing layers since they would only be observed in the Balmer lines but not the forbidden lines as it is also the case in our FLAMES sample.
+IFU spectra of z$\sim$0.2 GPs \citep{Lofthouse17} show evidence for a broad component with $\sigma$ $>$ 85~km\,s$^{-1}$.
+The extreme starburst in GPs together with a large number of WR stars could explain the larger velocities observed.
+GPs also show outflows in absorption and many are Lyman-$\alpha$ emitters, possible analogs to high redshift galaxies responsible for the escape of Ly$\alpha$ photons \citep[see e.g.][]{Henry15, Yang17}.
+Broad-narrow line profiles have been detected in massive star-forming galaxies at $z\sim 2$ in the SINS survey \citep[][]{Genzel11, Newman12, Davies19}.
+The blue-shifted broad profiles are associated with the brightest regions/clusters attributed to powerful winds in which the outflow rate can even supersede the SFR, quenching their own SF rather efficiently.